 TALIS 2018 identifies the following policy goals for retaining teaching professionals through fulfilling and rewarding work conditions, well-being and satisfactory jobs

 - build a motivated and efficient teacher and principal workforce through attractive working conditions

 - foster the intellectual fulfilment of the profession to boost job satisfaction

 - boost teachers’ sense of fulfilment through enhanced self-efficacy

-TALIS is now recruiting countries and economies interested in participating in its next data collection cycle in 2024 (TALIS 2024).
-Applications to participate in TALIS are considered upon receipt of an official letter informing the OECD of a country/economy’s desire to participate in TALIS, including confirmation of its intention to contribute to the international costs.
-Interested countries should get in touch with the TALIS Secretariat (contact email@example.com) to receive information on the participation process.
+TALIS has finished recruiting countries and territories interested in participating in its current data collection cycle in 2024 (TALIS 2024).
+Applications to participate in the next cycle of TALIS (TALIS 2030) will be considered upon receipt of an official letter informing the OECD of a country/territory’s desire to participate in TALIS, including confirmation of its intention to contribute to the international costs.
+For the next cycle, interested countries or territories should get in touch with the TALIS Secretariat (contact [email protected]) in 2025-26 to receive information on the participation process.

 - Contribute to the international costs of the survey.

 - Nominate a representative for the TALIS Governing Board (TGB): This board is represented by all participating countries and territories at senior policy levels and is responsible for specifying the policy priorities and standards for the development of indicators, establishment of survey instruments, and the reporting of results.
 The TGB meets about twice a year – usually February/March and October/November.
 Participation in the TGB for non-OECD countries and territories is optional.